cuygur/my-portfolio/src/experience/reCoded.md

     },
     {
       title: "Travel Bucket",
+      description:
-      description: "Board project where users can add travel wishes with additional data",
+        "Board project where users can add travel wishes with additional data
+        + Implemented Google Firestore database to store user data
+        + Model the data for creating, read, update and delete operations in the selected board items
+        + Designed with MDBootstrap to use Google Material design system",
       layout: "3",
       files:
         [